flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 ---
 title: flyPadOS 3 EFB - Navigation & Charts
-description: Learn how to access and utilize charts on FlyPadOS3 with a Navigraph account or local files.
+description: Learn how to access and utilize charts on flyPadOS 3 with a Navigraph account or local files.
 ---

 <link rel="stylesheet" href="../../../../stylesheets/efb-interactive.css">